Last Updated: March 23, 2022

 When identifying irregularities, you need to beware of the following items:

 - On-hand inventory that has never been sold

 Finding these red flags can sometimes be challenging.
-However, KORONA’s POS solution offers simple reports that lists irregularities automatically.
+However, KORONA POS’s solution offers simple reports that lists irregularities automatically.
 Once these are identified, you just need to update the count on the items in question and use the stock history to investigate what went wrong.

 So we’ve covered how to spot problematic inventory trends, as well as a few ways to eliminate human error.
 But what about the annual inventory counts?
 Most sources advise that retailers count their entire inventory at least once a year.
 But if you have a large number of products, this can be a monumental task.
 In fact, many retailers even close down their store to perform this.

-KORONA offers each of these features for all of our POS solutions.
-Our software has been designed with inventory in mind, making it intuitive and thorough.
-It’s one of the most challenging aspects of running a business, but also one of the most critical.
-Find out what makes KORONA the best retail POS for yourself with a free trial.
+KORONA POS offers each of these features for all of our POS solutions.
+We have designed our software with retail inventory in mind, making it intuitive and thorough and offering a range of additional reports and analytics for your business..
+It’s one of the most challenging aspects of running a business but also one of the most critical.
+Find out what makes KORONA POS the best retail POS software for yourself with a free trial.

 Tell us a little bit about your business and explore all the features that KORONA POS has to offer.
 And there’s no commitment or credit card required.